MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-security/index.md

 }
 ```

-After finishing the steps for migrating the app, build the application, and register it on your MobileFirst server using the command `mfpdev app register`.
-You should now see the application listed in the MobileFirst operations console.
+After finishing the steps for migrating the app, build the application, and register it on your {{ site.data.keys.mf_server }} using the command `mfpdev app register`.
+You should now see the application listed in the {{ site.data.keys.mf_console }}.

 ## Migrating the form-based authentication realm
 At this stage we already have the client application and the resource adapter migrated and deployed.
 However if we try to run the application now, it will not be able to access the resources.
 This is because the application is expected to present an access token that contains the scope elements required by the resource adapter methods (“UserLogin” or “PinCode”), but since we haven’t created the security checks yet, the application cannot obtain an access token and the application is not authorized to access the protected resources.